DIDSR/DIDSR-TiGER/Detection/README.md

 ## **Detection Algorithm**

-In order to train the detection model run the "detection.py" script.
+In order to train the detection model run the `detection.py` script.

-The training data is composed of 1744 ROIs from the TCGA dataset where 20727 TILs are annotated, 81 ROIs from the RUMC dataset (we will call it TC from now on) where 4728 TILs are annotated, and 54 ROIs from the JB dataset where 5523 TILs are annotated (https://tiger.grand-challenge.org/Data/).
+The [training data](https://tiger.grand-challenge.org/Data/) is composed of 1744 ROIs from the TCGA dataset where 20727 TILs are annotated, 81 ROIs from the RUMC dataset (we will call it TC from now on) where 4728 TILs are annotated, and 54 ROIs from the JB dataset where 5523 TILs are annotated.
 Each TIL annotation marks the centroid position of the cells: [x_c , y_c] where x_c and y_c are the centroid positions along the x and y axis correspondingly.

 Examples from the TCGA, TC and JB datasets are provided here (blue dots are the TILs annotations):